retango/korg-ms20m-extra-midi2cv/README.md

 #define MIDI_PITCHBEND_MIN      0
 #define MIDI_PITCHBEND_MAX      16383
 ```
+in the Arduino folder there is a zipper file with the modified Midi Library

 for MW, Vel and AT I use a table of DAC values for each of the 128 possible midi values, and for pitch bend I bitshift 2 to the right the 14bit Midi PB value in order to get a 12bit DAC value (just a fancy but very fast way of integer dividing by 4).